Cheap unique gift ideas take a bit of imagination and sometimes a bit of luck.

 Every holiday and giving occasion has its special considerations.
 Mother's Day and Father's Day raise questions of life stage and how a gift can ever express what we really feel.
 Suggestions on these pages may spark your imagination for other holidays, such as birthdays and Christmas.

-Here are five general principles you can apply most any time:
+Here are six guidelines you can apply most any time:

 Christmas brings anxiety about how to find something for everyone on our list, so we have a special page for cheap and unique ideas for that occassion.